Finalists in the 2011 Wendland Memorial: Winners

 McGhee scored first in the third chukker, but goals by Tankard, Stevens,

-responded for Aiken, leaving them trailing 11-6 with one chukker to play.
+for Aiken, leaving them trailing 11-6 with one chukker to play.
+Stevens and

-Stevens and Waernlund each added another goal in the fourth, while Galvan
+Waernlund each added another goal in the fourth, while Galvan notched the

-the south perhaps contributing to all six goals in the first chukker being
+south perhaps contributing to all six goals in the first chukker being scored

-scored at the north end of the field.
-William Matheson scored first for
+at the north end of the field.
+William Matheson scored first for Bit o' View,

-Bit o' View, but Stevens answered for Boxwood, after which Carothers and
+but Stevens answered for Boxwood, after which Carothers and Bill Matheson

-Bill Matheson twice traded goals to make the score 3-3.
-Tankard scored the
+twice traded goals to make the score 3-3.
+Tankard scored the first goal into

-first goal into the wind to open the scoring in the second chukker, but
+the wind to open the scoring in the second chukker, but William Matheson responded

 Bill Matheson tied the score in the third chukker, and Stevens gave Boxwood